The Lost Gamer

 The Dragon Quest franchise will require dedication mind you, with over 400 hours worth of campaigns and missions to keep you seriously occupied.

-The game also focuses a lot on combat unlike its rival, Minecraft.
-If you’re looking to just chill and build things, test your construction skills, you can open sandbox mode.
+The game also focuses a lot on combat, unlike its rival, Minecraft.
+If you’re looking to just chill and build thin Gs, and test your construction skills, you can open sandbox mode.

 The full features of the sandbox mode are unlocked after you finish the main story.
-The reason for that is the main story mode serves as a tutorial.
+The reason for that is the primary story mode serves as a tutorial.

 It will help you learn a lot of controls, combat, and building skills with an excellent storyline that will keep you hooked for days.